revisit-studies/reVISit-studies.github.io/docs/designing-studies/config-generation/fixed-order.md

 # Example 1: Fixed Order

+In this example, we will re-use the [click accuracy test](https://github.com/revisit-studies/study/tree/main/public/demo-click-accuracy-test) in our demo.
 Suppose we have a base component which allows the parameters `speed` and `taskid` and metadata fields `nr-dots` and `speed`.
 Now, suppose we want many exact copies of this base component except that we want different speeds.
 In this example, we'll create a configuration file with 100 copies of the same base component with increasing speeds.

 We'll start by creating an Object containing the base components with variable speed.